mint26/cash_frontend/README.md

 To launch this project, you will need:

-- docker-compose and Docker installed
+- Docker and docker-compose installed.
+Follow the link [here](https://docs.docker.com/get-docker/) to install Docker and [here](https://docs.docker.com/compose/install/) to install docker-compose.
-- npm and Node.js installed
+- npm and Node.js installed.
+Follow the link [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/) to install them.

 ## Launching the application